onzfonz/comp227/src/content/4/en/part4b.md

 We will now start writing tests for the backend.
 Since the backend does not contain any complicated logic, it doesn't make sense to write [unit tests](https://en.wikipedia.org/wiki/Unit_testing) for it.
-The only potential thing we could unit test is the `toJSON` method that is used for formatting notes.
+The only potential thing we could unit test is the `toJSON` method that is used for formatting tasks.

 In some situations, it can be beneficial to implement some of the backend tests by mocking the database instead of using a real database.
 One library that could be used for this is [mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server).